spectral-cockpit/specprepper_container/README.md

 # Overview

-Currently we test R package binaries that serve applications with microservice architecture.
+Currently we test R package binaries that can serve applications with microservice architecture.

 # Credits